cap-js/docs/guides/databases-hana.md

 cds add hana --for hybrid
 ```

 This configures deployment for SAP HANA to use the _hdbtable_ and _hdbview_ formats.
-The default format of _hdbcds_ isn't available on SAP HANA Cloud.
 The configuration is added to a `[hybrid]` profile in your _package.json_.

-::: tip
+::: tip The profile `hybrid` relates to [the hybrid testing](../advanced/hybrid-testing) scenario
-The profile `hybrid` relates to [the hybrid testing](../advanced/hybrid-testing) scenario.
 If you want to prepare your project for production and use the profile `production`, read the [Deploy to Cloud Foundry](deployment/) guide.
 :::

 No further configuration is necessary for Node.js.
-For Java see the [Use SAP HANA as the Database for a CAP Java Application](https://developers.sap.com/tutorials/cp-cap-java-hana-db.html#880cf07a-1788-4fda-b6dd-b5a6e5259625) tutorial for the rest of the configuration.
+For Java, see the [Use SAP HANA as the Database for a CAP Java Application](https://developers.sap.com/tutorials/cp-cap-java-hana-db.html#880cf07a-1788-4fda-b6dd-b5a6e5259625) tutorial for the rest of the configuration.